kmbrlygl/thisisdesco/index.md

 ## PLEASE READ
 <a href="https://drive.google.com/open?id=12XppL2fxflYKkLUFzKb3XMsrcGRSPbpbUBo33UAugAo" target="_blank">Our Code of Conduct and Community Guidelines</a>

+Participation in this collective via Facebook, Slack, or in-person means that you agree to our Code of Conduct and understand our guidelines.

 </div>

 <div class="mission" markdown="1">
 ## OUR MISSION
-Our goal is to provide a community in Sacramento for diverse individuals like ourselves.
-We welcome those from all fields and backgrounds who are interested in design and design thinking.
+Sac Desco (Design Collective)'s goal is to provide a community in Sacramento for individuals from all backgrounds, fields and skill levels who are interested in design and design thinking.

+Our members come from diverse backgrounds such as: Biology, History, Software Engineering, Design, Cognitive Science, and Human Development.

-We specialize in these areas: UX, UI, illustration, web design, photography, typography & lettering, graphic design, branding, and beyond.
+Our interests include: UX, UI, illustration, web design, photography, typography & lettering, graphic design, branding, and beyond.

-We want to create an environment that fosters learning and discussion around design and its related topics.
-Our community is a safe and inclusive space, online and in person, where people of all skill levels can collaborate, exchange ideas, learn, receive feedback, maintain accountability, and network.
+## WHAT DO WE DO

 Our collective encourages the intersection of technology and interdisciplinary studies.
+We meet monthly (in person) to discuss design and its related topics in a safe and inclusive environment.
+For those that can’t join us in person, we also have online spaces where people of all skill levels can collaborate, exchange ideas, learn, receive feedback, maintain accountability, and network.

-We approach design from a standpoint of modernity and practicality, and hope to work together to improve the overall quality of the craft.
+We approach design from a modern and practical standpoint and hope to work together to improve the overall quality of the craft.

-Want to attend our next event?
-Maybe learn something new?
-Join our community!
 </div>
 </div>